refinedev/refine/documentation/docs/api-references/hooks/form/useDrawerForm.md

 ## Usage

-We'll do two examples, one for creating a post and one for editing a post.
+We'll do two examples, one for creating and one for editing a post.
 Let's see how `useDrawerForm` is used in both.

 ### Create Drawer